 Horta (wild greens) fried with garlic is a spring treat in Greece.
 A good mix of greens and shoots makes a similarly flavourful stuffing for lamb.

-600g mixed green leaves, such as large spinach leaves, chard, beetroot tops
+- 600g mixed green leaves, such as large spinach leaves, chard, beetroot tops and watercress

 1. Pre-heat the oven to 190°C, Gas Mark 5.
 Blanch the mixed leaves in boiling water for 1 minute, then drain, refresh under cool water and drain thoroughly, squeezing out excess liquid using a clean tea towel.